ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/mongodb/perf_mongodb.md

 ```

 The metrics are also output to the `stats-per-second-[mode].csv` which is located in the same folder as the jar file. `[mode]` is  the executed mode(s), i.e. either `INSERT`, `UPDATE_ONE`, `UPDATE_MANY`, `COUNT_ONE`, `COUNT_MANY`, `ITERATE_ONE`, `ITERATE_MANY`, `DELETE_ONE` or `DELETE_MANY`.

-## Further Reading

-For instructions on running any other tests or more details on the metrics reported, refer to the [github project for the performance tool](https://github.com/idealo/mongodb-performance-test#readme).